Note: Having installed something from the system terminal/cmd prompt doesn't always mean it will be available in PyCharm.

 4. idea.log file from Help | Show Log in...

 Problem installing a package:

-1. A screenshot of the whole window with the error message.
+1. A screenshot or a text of the whole window with the error message.

 2. A screenshot showing the successful installation of the package in the system terminal with the same environment/interpreter.

 3. idea.log file from Help | Show Log in...

 In case you can successfully install and use a package with another interpreter in the system terminal (not the one you are using in IDE), you may consider configuring it as your Project Interpreter.